WSU-kduncan/cicd-3120-Sobiech-J/README.md

 Replace all references to "DOCKER_HUB_USERNAME" with the name of your secret for your Docker Hub username.
 Also replace DOCKER_TOKEN with the name of your secret holding your Docker access token.
 Replace all references to DOCKER_HUB_REPO with the name of your Docker Hub repository secret as well.
 Delete the 'env' section and change the prefix to where the Docker Repository secret is used from 'env' to 'secret'.
 We are using a secret for this instead of the environment variable from the template.

 Commit these changes in GitHub and pull them on your Ubuntu WSL2 VM.
+Whenever you push commits to GitHub remotely or push a commit within GitHub, this workflow will be triggered.